SlimBloodworth/Udemy-Web-Dev-Bootcamp-2023/README.md

 - 4 Make the first button a green bootstrap button.
 - 5 Make the second button a red bootstrap button.

+***Section 12: Coding Exercise 14 - Bootstrap Grid Practice***
+Recreate the given grid from the lesson.

 ### ***The Projects***

 The projects can be viewed on the [course projects page](https://slimbloodworth.github.io/Udemy-Web-Dev-Bootcamp-2023/course-projects.html).